Bobris/bobril-build/README.md

     bb -h

-For development of bobril-build check out this project and start:

-    npm link

-Compile using tasks in VSCode or running `tsc` (in directories `src`, `srcHelpers`, `spec`).
-Web and Webt dirs are compiled by itself `bb b`.

-Use bobril.asset(path) to include asset to compilation. *.css files are automatically linked in index.html head. *.js files are automatically prepended to bundle.js.
+Use bobril.asset(path) to include asset to compilation. _.css files are automatically linked in index.html head. _.js files are automatically prepended to bundle.js.

 Jenkins integration (in memory compile, run tests in Chrome Headless, write result in JUnit xml format):